 3. The organisation will then be listed under 'Organisations', which you can view by clicking on the 'Learn' tab.

-Put some thought into what you want to get out of your year abroad, which will help you decide what kind of institution and location would suit you.
+The year abroad is a very personal experience.
+Use the below questions to help you understand what you want to get out of it, which will help you decide what kind of institution and location would suit you.
 Here are some important points to consider when narrowing down your search:

 Is your subject available?
 Unless you are planning to take a Horizon year abroad, this should be the first question you look to answer when researching a potential host university.
 If your subject is not taught, or is taught but not available to exchange students, you should not apply: it is your responsibility to check this.